 Getting the most from your content marketing strategy

 Many things contribute to the success of your content marketing strategy, but today we’re going to talk about crafting the perfect post to share on each social network.
-Having these templates speeds production of content and helps overcome writer’s block that can easily derail your content marketing strategy.
+Having these templates speeds the production of content and helps overcome writer’s block that can easily derail your content marketing strategy.

 Today’s infographic, from My Clever Agency, provides great templates to help craft posts that support your content marketing strategy.
 Since they’ve done such a good job, I won’t go into a lot of detail, but several important elements stand out because they greatly impact your content marketing strategy.
 Plus, a few things changed since they originally published this infographic.

-Call to action (CTA) in your content marketing strategy
+Call to action (CTA) in your content

 Never assume readers know what you expect them to do.
 Ask them.